bafnetwork/web3ttt/content/teacher-training-track/06-deploying-to-testnet/index.md

 [This is a good article](https://medium.com/blockcentric/ethereum-testnets-what-are-they-and-why-so-many-ebf62821bbc) if you're interested in reading a little more about the details of the Ethereum testnets.

-## Setting up a Rinkeby.io testnet account
+## Funding a Rinkeby.io testnet account

 For the purposes of this course we'll be using the [Rinkeby testnet](https://www.rinkeby.io/).
 However, don't feel tied to any one particular testnet.
 Although the process of obtaining starter tokens may be a little different, as long as your provider supports the testnet, you'll be fine.